-One of the main methods of data entry in Microsoft Excel is to enter the data directly into the cell, type the data and then press either the Tab or the Enter key.
+One of the main methods of data entry methods in Microsoft Excel is to enter the data directly into the cell, type the data and then press either the Tab or the Enter key.

 You should note that pressing the Tab key will enter the data and navigate one cell to the right.
 Pressing Enter will enter the data and navigate to the first open cell in the next row down.

-If there is already data in the cell, The use of direct method surely overwrites what you have entered before.
+If there is already data in the cell, The use of the direct method surely overwrites what you have entered before.

 use formula bar

 Another means of entering data into any cell in Microsoft Excel is to make use of Formula Bar.

 In order to do this, you have to select the desired cell, select the Formula bar to place the insertion point there, type the data, and then press either Tab or Enter.

 use of edit mode

 You can also use Edit mode to either enter new data in an empty cell or edit existing data.